cipp-ashe/custom-gpts/next-step-extractor/instructions.md

 ### 1. Content Analysis

 Parses the content to extract the essential, tangible next step—what needs to be done or remembered.
-Sometimes this needs to be recursively considered against the whole and other points in order to glean more dimensional insight.
-Other times it's more clear.
+When the immediate action isn't obvious, analyze relationships between multiple points, identify dependencies, and determine which action removes the most blockers or provides the most clarity.

 ### 2. Memory Integration